VishnuCheruvakkara/ChatUp/README.md

 # ChatUp
-ChatUp is a full-stack chat and video communication application developed as part of a machine test.
-It uses Django for the backend, React for the frontend, and WebSockets/WebRTC for real-time communication.
+ChatUp is a full-stack chat communication application developed as part of a machine test.
+It uses Django for the backend, React for the frontend, and WebSockets for real-time communication.

 ## Table of Contents
 - Features